-Oh my goodness, I am hooked on this warm kale salad recipe!
+Oh my goodness, I am hooked on this kale salad recipe!
 Seriously, this is my new favorite lunch.
-I also feature this recipe in a post.
-If you missed it it’s here for you: Warm Kale Salad Plus 4 Tips to Change Up Weight Loss you’ll want to check’r out.
 I actually call this recipe Autumn Awesomeness, but I’ve been eating it all year round.
-There is something about all the flavors blending so well, crispy curly kale, roasted butternut squash cubes, dried cranberries, grilled chicken, and olive oil…and salt.
+There is something about all the flavors blending so well, crispy curly kale, roasted butternut squash cubes, dried cranberries, grilled chicken, olive oil…and salt.
 And my mouth is watering once again.
-This is a super easy recipe with quick clean-up and packed with nutrition.
+This is a super easy recipe with quick clean-up and is packed with nutrition.

 Butternut Squash is my favorite squash.
-It’s easy on the digestion and has great flavor.
-This squash is a good source of calcium, potassium, vitamin A, E, folate, B-6.
+It’s easy to digest and has great flavor.
+This squash is a good source of calcium, potassium, vitamins A, E, folate, and B-6.
 It helps lower blood pressure, cancer risk, and asthma.
 Butternut squash is also great for your hair, skin, and immune system.

 Tools needed for this dish